Welcome to Bexhill Bowling Club

 Kindly contact us through the membership enquiries page on this web site or simply turn up on our Club Day, Mondays at around 2.00pm throughout the season May – September.

-We will be supporting Bowls England latest recruitment campaigns this year.
+We regularly Bowls England with their latest recruitment campaigns.
 Taster sessions will be offered to all within our local community completely free of charge.

 Here at Bexhill Bowling Club we believe that everybody should have an opportunity to realise the joy and benefit of playing sport, and there are so many reasons why bowls is ideally placed to unlock these fantastic advantages.